 Go back to the main cPanel dashboard, in this page you could go back if you scroll down and look for the “Go Back” link below and that should redirect you page the main dashboard.

-Upon finding it click on it and look for the table called “wp_users” and click on “Edit” next to the list of usernames that would appear.
+Upon finding it, click on it and look for the table called “wp_users”.
+Then, click on “Edit” next to the list of usernames that would appear.

-STEP 7: You will once again be redirected to another page where you can finally edit the admin password for your desired new admin password.
+They will redirect you to another page once again.
+Then, you can finally edit the admin password for your desired new admin password.

 Find the “user_pass” and edit the “value” text field next to the next dropdownbox besides the “user_pass”.
 Make sure you are editing beside the user_pass and under the Value.

-Once you are done, you click on the button “Go” below and that should do it.
+Once you finish it, click on the button “Go” below and that should do it.
 You have managed to edit the admin password for your wordpress account.